ianderrington/genai/docs/Understanding/agents/rag.md

             Standalone Question:
         ```

+##### Query Decomposition

-* **Query Decomposition** When questions are directly made of multiple questions, or the effective answer to these questions involves answering several sub-questions, breaking the questions into multiple queries may be essential.
-This may involve performing sequential queries that are created based on retrieved information, or queries that can be run irrespective of other results, in [multi hop rag](#multi-hop-rag).
+When questions are directly made of multiple questions, or the effective answer to these questions involves answering several sub-questions, breaking the questions into multiple queries may be essential.
+This may involve performing sequential queries that are created based on retrieved information, or queries that can be run irrespective of other results.
+[Langchain Query decomposition](https://python.langchain.com/docs/use_cases/query_analysis/techniques/decomposition)

+##### Query Expasion

-* **Query Expasion** Can generate multiple rephrased versions of the query to increas the likelihood of a hit, or use the advanced retrieval methods to triangulate higher quality hits.
+Can generate multiple rephrased versions of the query to increas the likelihood of a hit, or use the advanced retrieval methods to triangulate higher quality hits.

+##### Query Clarifying

-* **Query Clarifying** Particularly in chat settings when questions are vague, asking follow-up questions can be instrumental in ensuring the lookup can be as effective as possible.
+Particularly in chat settings when questions are vague, asking follow-up questions can be instrumental in ensuring the lookup can be as effective as possible.

+##### Query structuring

-* **Query structuring** When answers to queries can be 'filtered' using meta-data based on elements of the queries can be highly valuable.
+When answers to queries can be 'filtered' using meta-data based on elements of the queries can be highly valuable.
 This can include attributes such as _date_, _location_, _subjects_.
 See [Langchain's Query construction](https://blog.langchain.dev/query-construction/) for additional information related to this.

 #### Routing